 Focus on software erosion

-The first phenomenon occurs when inexperienced software developers implement local architectural or design ideas without considering the overall architecture.
-Unnoticed architecture erosion (phenomenon 2) occurs when the planned architecture no longer meets increasing requirements, but developers fail to make appropriate adjustments for reasons of time or cost.
+The first phenomenon occurs when inexperienced software developers implement local architecture or design ideas without considering the overall architecture.
+Unnoticed architecture erosion (phenomenon 2) occurs when the planned architecture no longer meets the increasing requirements, but developers fail to make the necessary adjustments for reasons of time or cost.
 The complexity and size of software systems increases with the complexity of the application problem (see phenomenon 3).
-Usually, developers try to find simple solutions to complex problems, but this is not always successful.
-The last phenomenon arises from the problem that developers have to communicate software erosion to their customers and justify time as well as money for architectural adaptations.
+Developers usually try to find simple solutions for complex problems, but this is not always successful.
+The last phenomenon arises from the problem that developers have to communicate software erosion to their customers and justify time and money for architecture adaptations.
 This article is dedicated to this phenomenon.

 Once developers have recognised software erosion, they would like to refactor the software.
-Because as developers, we know that without refactorings, changes and extensions to the software will be difficult and expensive.
-If a development team ignores refactorings over a longer period of time, the maintenance and upkeep of a software takes steadily more time.
+As developers, we know that without refactorings, changes and extensions to the software become difficult and expensive.
+If a development team ignores refactorings over a longer period of time, the maintenance and upkeep of the software takes up more and more time.
 The development team has less and less time to implement new requirements.

 Motivating refactorings, but how?

-Before this can happen, however, developers and project managers must convince their customers that refactorings are sensible measures that lead to an improvement in the software.
-This task is not easy, because refactorings initially cause costs and usually do not generate any technical added value.
-Customers only feel the benefits of refactorings very indirectly, for example, when they are able to realise more technical requirements in the long term.
-These reasons mean that refactorings are difficult candidates to place.
+Before this happens, however, developers and project managers want and need to convince their customers that refactorings are sensible measures that lead to an improvement in the software.
+This is not an easy task, as refactorings initially incur costs and generally do not generate any technical added value.
+Customers only feel the benefits of refactorings very indirectly, for example when they are able to realise more technical requirements in the long term.
+These reasons mean that refactorings are difficult candidates to sell.

-In order to describe the benefits of refactorings more in the language of the customers, the term technical debt was coined in software engineering [2].
-According to Cunningham, minor technical debt can briefly speed up development, for example when developers incorporate a shortcut (or hack) to solve a task faster.
-As long as the shortcut is promptly removed through refactorings and the technical debt is thus paid off, there is nothing to be said against this approach.
-It becomes dangerous when debts are not repaid and developers implement new requirements on an eroded code basis.
-Then interest-interest effects arise that hinder further development or even make it impossible [2].
-Every client should therefore understand that technical debt needs to be paid off in the short rather than medium term and that this task is imperative.
+In order to describe the benefits of refactorings more in the language of customers, the term technical debt was coined in software engineering [2].
+According to Cunningham, minor technical debt can speed up development for a short time, e.g. when developers add a shortcut (or hack) to solve a task faster.
+As long as the shortcut is promptly removed again through refactorings and the technical debt is thus repaid, there is nothing to be said against this approach.
+It becomes dangerous when debts are not repaid and developers implement new requirements on an eroded code base.
+This creates interest-rate effects that hinder further development or even make it impossible [2].
+Every customer should therefore understand that technical debt must be reduced in the short rather than the medium term and that this task is imperative.

-The problematic thing about debt is the term itself
+The problem with debt is the term itself

-What is difficult about technical debt is the psychological effect it has.
-Project managers can once or twice credibly convey to the client that the team has taken on technical debt.
-The third or fourth time at the latest, things get more difficult.
+The difficult thing about technical debt is the psychological effect it has.
+Project managers can credibly convey to the customer once or twice that the team has taken on technical debt.
+The third or fourth time at the latest, things become more difficult.
 Because in everyday life, everyone tries to avoid unnecessary debt by acting in a business-smart way.

-Now the question arises, what impression does a customer get of a development team that repeatedly comes up with technical debt?
-The term debt alone negatively implies that a technically skilled development team could have, or even should have, avoided architectural erosion by acting correctly in software terms.
-Debts, whether technical or business-related, have a negative connotation and are therefore difficult to communicate.
-In business, they are usually consciously accepted in order to achieve added value in the medium or long term with the associated acquisition.
-In software development, technical debt is usually taken on unconsciously and rarely achieves added value even in the long term.
+Now the question arises as to what impression a customer gets of a development team that has recurring technical debts.
+The term debt alone implies negatively that a technically skilled development team could or even should have avoided architectural erosion if it had acted correctly in terms of software technology.
+Debts, whether technical or commercial, have a negative connotation and are therefore difficult to communicate.
+In business, they are usually consciously accepted in order to achieve added value in the medium or long term with the associated purchase.
+In software development, technical debt is usually taken on unconsciously and rarely achieves added value in the long term.

 The term technical debt has a negative connotation.
-How can we nevertheless communicate the sense and benefit of refactorings to the customer in a simple and understandable way?
-At the same time, we as developers do not want to have to justify ourselves for having worked in a software-technically unclean way.
+How can we nevertheless communicate the sense and benefits of refactorings to the customer in a simple and understandable way?
+As developers, we don't want to have to justify ourselves for having worked uncleanly in terms of software technology.

 The term software wear and tear as a means of better communication

-From our point of view, the term software wear and tear hits the nail on the head better.
-Wear and tear is a natural and unstoppable process that is well known in every manufacturing industry.
-Even in the most modern plants with the best skilled personnel, wear inevitably occurs and causes wear costs.
-The higher the production is driven in a plant, the higher the wear costs are.
-And those who drive on wear and tear in the long term will have to purchase a new plant after a certain period of time.
-In technical plants, maintenance is therefore part of everyday life; its technical and economic benefit is undisputed.
+From our point of view, the term software wear and tear hits the nail on the head.
+Wear and tear is a natural and unstoppable process that is familiar in every manufacturing industry.
+Even in the most modern systems with the best specialised personnel, wear is unavoidable and causes wear costs.
+The higher the production in a plant, the higher the wear costs.
+And anyone who runs on wear and tear in the long term will have to purchase a new system after a certain time.
+Maintenance is therefore part of everyday life in technical systems, and its technical and economic benefits are undisputed.

-In software development, the term software wear can help simplify communication between customers and developers.
-Developers and project managers can make customers understand that the implementation of many technical requirements (possibly in a short time) causes the software to wear out over time.
+In software development, the concept of software wear and tear can help to simplify communication between customers and developers.
+Developers and project managers can make customers understand that the realisation of many technical requirements (possibly in a short time) causes the software to wear out over time.
 This leads to wear and tear costs that increase over time.
-Regular maintenance (refactoring) can reduce the wear and tear costs.
+Regular maintenance (refactoring) can reduce wear and tear costs.

-The advantage of the term software wear is that it keeps the blame off the developers.
-The wear and tear is not due to the lack of software skills of the developers, but to the extensive effort of the team and the consumption of resources.
-Even if there is no mechanical stress on components in software, wear and tear manifests itself in declining software quality.
-Software wear is a natural and unavoidable process.
-Unlike a debt, it is not consciously accepted, but occurs regularly in the best teams.
-Good teams are able to recognise software wear and tear and implement appropriate maintenance measures.
-Worse teams, or those that are forced to do so, develop software on wear and tear and have to realise at some point that, in the worst case, they will not be able to further develop their software.
+The advantage of the term software wear and tear is that it keeps the question of blame away from the developers.
+The wear and tear is not due to the developers' lack of software skills, but to the team's extensive performance and the consumption of resources.
+Even if there is no mechanical stress on components in the software, wear and tear manifests itself in declining software quality.
+Software wear and tear is a natural and unavoidable process.
+In contrast to a debt, it is not consciously accepted, but occurs regularly in the best teams.
+Good teams are able to recognise software wear and tear and carry out appropriate maintenance measures.
+Poorer teams, or those that are forced to do so, develop software for wear and tear and have to realise at some point that, in the worst case scenario, they will not be able to further develop their software.

-In manufacturing industries, both the costs of wear and the costs and benefits of maintenance can be monetised and evaluated.
-In software development, on the other hand, it is very difficult for us to evaluate the economic benefit or the risks of missing refactorings.
-We usually try to convince the customer, present obvious arguments that everyone should be able to see, or point out horror scenarios if refactorings are not carried out.
+In manufacturing industries, both the wear and tear costs and the costs and benefits of maintenance can be recognised and evaluated in monetary terms.
+In software development, on the other hand, it is very difficult for us to assess the economic benefits or risks of missing refactorings.
+We usually try to do this by making a good case to the customer, presenting obvious arguments that everyone should be able to understand or pointing out horror scenarios if refactorings are not carried out.

-Gernot Starke, Carola Lilienthal and Peter Hruschka presented an approach in Java Magazin [3] on how they evaluate the economic benefit of refactorings.
+Gernot Starke, Carola Lilienthal and Peter Hruschka have presented an approach in Java Magazin [3] on how they assess the economic benefits of refactorings.
 Similar to the estimation of requirements, refactorings can also be broken down into small parts and evaluated.
 The basis for the evaluation can be measurable results such as execution time, memory consumption or assumptions.
-The latter allow the uncertainty of an estimate to be classified in an economic range.
-The higher the breadth of an estimate, the greater the uncertainty about the probability of risks occurring.
-For example, if a customer learns that the wear and tear of a software component causes monthly costs between 10,000 and 50,000 EUR, he can independently assess the risk to his business and make appropriate decisions.
+The latter allow the uncertainty of an estimate to be categorised into an economic range.
+The higher the range of an estimate, the greater the uncertainty about the probability of risks occurring.
+For example, if a customer learns that the wear and tear of a software component will cause monthly costs of between EUR 10,000 and EUR 50,000, they can independently assess the risk to their business and make appropriate decisions.

-While the estimation of requirements is established in software development, the estimation of wear costs is not yet common practice.
-The methods for this are comparable to those used in requirements elicitation.
-We just need more practice at it.
+While the estimation of requirements is well established in software development, the estimation of wear and tear costs is not yet common practice.
+The methods for this are comparable to the methods used in requirements engineering.
+We just need more practice.

-- The measurable time of data transfer at application launch is 45 seconds per launch.
+- The measurable time of data transfer when starting the application is 45 seconds per start.

-- We assume that the application is launched 150 times per day to check the UI layout
+- We assume that the application is started 150 times per day to check the UI layout

-- the development of the UI components is estimated to take eight weeks.
+- the development of the UI components will take an estimated eight weeks.

 This results in the following costs: